A Eudoxian study of discriminant curves associated to normal surface singularities: Expressing tropical functions of divisors using intersection numbers

 \begin{definition} The {\bf local tropicalization $\boxed{\trop(\eta)}$ of the series $\eta$} is the union of the rays orthogonal to the compact edges of the Newton polygon $\caln(\eta)$. \end{definition}

-The second author and Stepanov introduced in \cite{PS 13} a general notion of {\em local tropicalization} of subgerms of germs of toric varieties.
+The second author and Stepanov introduced in \cite{PS 13} a general notion of {\em local tropicalization} of subgerms of germs of toric varieties (see also the introductory text \cite{PS 25}).
 In the case of germs of hypersurfaces in $(\C^n,0)$, one can describe the local tropicalization in terms of the corresponding Newton polyhedron (see \cite[Proposition 11.8]{PS 13}).
 Definition \ref{def:loctrop} is a particular case of that description.